 Walt Disney classics: derivative works

-Everyone at least once in his life watched a Disney cartoon, maybe when you were a kid or maybe when you took your son to the movie theatre.
+Everyone at least once in his life watched a Disney cartoon, maybe when you were a kid or maybe when you took your son to the movie theater.

 It cannot be denied that Walt Disney created artistic masterpieces in which eternal values and feelings are embodied: but do we know Disney in depth?